 It is a no brainer that shoes are getting better and smarter by the day.
 For the last few years, we have witnessed a series of transformations in the shoe industry that have left us wondering what else is still in store.
-While the shoe making firms have made serious strides in improving the comfort level of their footwear, one area that they have not yet tapped exhaustively is in the “smart-shoe” niche.
+While the shoe making firms, like Loom lightweight running shoes, have made serious strides in improving the comfort level of their footwear, one area that they have not yet tapped exhaustively is in the “smart-shoe” niche.
 We are in the age of innovation, where everything has a smart-tag attached to it.
 Unfortunately, the shoe industry has been lagging behind for a long time and is only until recently that the concept of smart shoes has started to see light of the day.

 What could have prompted this snail pace adoption of technology?

 The most obvious reason is that shoe companies are only competent in producing shoes.
 They have no resources, infrastructure or expertise to produce chips, sensors and other hi-tech gadgets.
 Technological firms on the other hand have the technical know-how of creating gadgets that can be infused in footwear, but lack the massive amount of resources needed to produce shoes in large scale.
 As a result, only key players in the footwear industry have been able to take advantage of this trend, such as Nike, Adidas, UnderArmour, Skinners, Altra Running, Sensoria and Garmin.
 However, there have been instances where shoe companies have come to agreement with technological firms to jointly produce smart shoes.
 A good example of such an agreement would be between Puma and MIT Design Lab.